Compliance, communications, and compensation: DOJ’s ECCP follows the rhythm of regulatory action

 The ECCP amendments certainly aren’t the first updates to existing regulatory rules, and they very likely won’t be the last.
 Prior changes to guidelines like the Marketing Rule signify the push to keep pace with technological innovation as it redefines business approaches, and subsequent changes to regulations like SEC Rule 17a-4 and 18a-6 continue the discussion on electronic recordkeeping as it relates to critical data like communications.

-Further, a focus on culture outside of financial conduct demonstrates that bolstering “ethical leadership” and deterring misconduct in all forms cultivates an inclusive workplace culture, which boosts productivity.
+Further, a focus on culture demonstrates that bolstering “ethical leadership” and deterring misconduct in all forms cultivates an inclusive workplace culture, which boosts productivity.
 Polite encouraged organizations to be “engaged more at the root causes” of criminality.
-The Financial Conduct Authority and Prudential Regulation Authority’s recent Consultation reflects this idea by encouraging closer monitoring of business activity and more focused strategies to thwart even the first signs of suspicious behavior.

 As outlined in the ECCP amendments, it’s become essential to monitor business communications through all avenues, such as with personal devices.
 Perhaps controversially, this requires that employees make clear distinctions between professional and private conversations, and is an element that policies must reflect.

 The focus on personal devices also begs the question – are application bans sufficient?
-In our 2023 industry insights report, we found that though 59% of respondents said they have banned applications like WhatsApp and WeChat, only 2.6% agreed that banning is an effective solution to withstand regulatory scrutiny.
+In our 2023 Industry Insights Report, we found that though 59% of respondents said they have banned applications like WhatsApp and WeChat, only 2.6% thought that banning was an effective solution to withstand regulatory scrutiny.
 Therefore, it becomes necessary to confirm that any messaging applications your organization uses are compliant, and that all communications are captured and stored.

 Regulators continue to underline that lost communications directly impact the credibility of organizations and the market as a whole by impeding investigations, while also raising questions around operational effectiveness and trust.
 Especially in the case of investigations, communication data can be the key determinant to prove criminal activity took place.
 CFTC Director of Enforcement Ian McGinley said: